ChocolateLoverRaj/rust-os-tutorial/README.md

+## 🚧 In Construction 🚧
+Feel free to follow parts 0-6.
+Part 7 and on still need to be rebased, since I changed part 6.

 A walkthrough for making your own operating system in Rust, inspired by [Philipp Oppermann's blog "Writing an OS in Rust"](https://os.phil-opp.com/)

 ## Contribution Welcome